Jimmy Owens (musician): Conclusion

 Owens is an active member of the jazz education community.
-He also sits on the board of the Jazz Foundation of America, which was founded in 1989.
-He is an innovative and highly skilled jazz artist whose eclecticism incorporates every aspect of jazz music and artistry.
-His accomplishments are momentous and noteworthy.
-Not only does his professional musicianship merit acknowledgement and respect, but his role of being an outspoken advocate concerning the welfare of musicians and the jazz culture of America reflects his generosity towards others.
-He is also a revered composer whose works have been, and still are, performed nationally by the Rochester Philharmonic Orchestra and the Brooklyn Philharmonic Orchestra and various orchestras; also, his music can be heard internationally by the Metropole Orchestra in the Netherlands and the Hanover Radio Philharmonic Orchestra in Germany.
+He sits on the board of the Jazz Foundation of America, which was founded in 1989.
+He is an innovative jazz artist whose eclecticism incorporates every aspect of jazz music and artistry.
+He has been an outspoken advocate concerning the welfare of musicians and the jazz culture of America.
+He is also a composer whose works have been, and still are, performed nationally by the Rochester Philharmonic Orchestra and the Brooklyn Philharmonic Orchestra and various orchestras; also, his music can be heard internationally by the Metropole Orchestra in the Netherlands and the Hanover Radio Philharmonic Orchestra in Germany.
 His career as a music educator has led him to positions conducting workshops, teaching seminars, giving lectures, and holding concerts at numerous institutes around the world.

 In 1972 and on the night of the visiting fellows program in honor of Duke Ellington, Owens recalls the night:

 "I was center stage with some of the greatest men in the history of Jazz, and I wanted to perform something really meaningful.
 Since Jazz music has its roots in spirituals that later developed into the blues, I wanted to express my respect for these men by performing a spiritual and the blues.
 I looked around.
 I saw Eubie Blake, Benny Carter, Johnny Hodges, and Paul Robeson.
 I was standing in the midst of so many of the African American people who had contributed significantly to the history of American culture.
 What an incredible moment it was!
 It reconfirmed for me what I had learned in my travels as an artist.
 Jazz is the heartbeat of the world."